FlexMeasures/flexmeasures/requirements/Readme.md

 These files are not to be edited by hand.
 They are created by `pip-compile` (or `make freeze-deps`).

 Each requirement is pinned to a specific version in these files.
-The great benefit is reproducability across environemnts (local dev as well as staging or production).
+The great benefit is reproducibility across environments (local dev as well as staging or production).

+To update the .txt files for all supported Python versions, see `ci/update-packages.sh`.